Code-Institute-Submissions/alanjameschapman-mobile-vet/README.md

 On the index page, a Reviews section could be added to give further confidence to users on the level of service.

+Following on from #peer-code-review on Slack (Mark Hackney_5P and Karolis_5P):

+- The images could be compressed using tinyPNG to help performance.
+- The form could be better formatted.
+- Favicon and 404 page could be added.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy were as follows: